digipres/publications/ipres/ipres-2010/papers/mopseus-a-digital-repository-system-with-semantically-enhanced-p.md

   ensures the validity of the transformation of the information stored in a Mopseus repository to semantically equivalent PREMIS metadata.
 creators:
-- Gavrilis, Dimitris
+- Dimitris Gavrilis
-- Angelis, Stavros
+- Stavros Angelis
-- Papatheodorou, Christos
+- Christos Papatheodorou
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:185421/download
 grand_parent: iPRES